Foxes are a common sight in both countryside and urban areas and are one of Britain’s most popular mammals.

+Want to help the foxes in your area?
 Or perhaps you want to deter them from your garden?

-Have you found a fox caught in a snare?
+Fox caught in a snare?

-If the fox is still alive, call the RSPCA as soon as you can on 0300 1234 999.
+If the fox is still alive, call us on 0300 1234 999.

-It is illegal to poison foxes.
-The government’s Wildlife Incident Investigation Scheme looks into the deaths of wildlife where there is evidence that pesticide poisoning may be involved.
+It’s illegal to poison foxes.
+The government’s Wildlife Incident Investigation Scheme looks into the deaths of wildlife where pesticide poisoning may be involved.